 Allow plenty of time for Castello di Amorosa -- even the parking lot is big, and this popular place is bustling with visitors.

 With 107 rooms on eight levels, the guided walking tour is extensive and takes about an hour.
+Although a self-guided tour (with a map) is an option, I highly recommend the guided tour, especially if it's your first time here.
+You'll see more of the castle with your knowledgeable guide, and hear the stories about the castle's unique rooms and history.
 Try to stay with your guide.
 It would be easy to lose your way in this 121,000-square-foot castle.

 Every tour includes a wine tasting (another 45 minutes) in the Grand Barrel Room.
-You'll taste the Italian-style wines straight from the barrel, plus enjoy a tasting of the new releases.
+You'll taste the Italian-style wines straight from the barrel, plus enjoy a tasting of five of the new releases.

-You'll need to make reservations ahead of time for some of these...and it'll cost more...but aren't you worth it?
+You'll need to make reservations ahead of time for these...and it'll cost more...but aren't you worth it?

 Closed December 25th

 Grand Barrel Party ~ May 10, 2024

 Hot Havana Nights ~ July 26, 2024